-It is also necessary to constantly monitor the critical parameters of the cleanrooms, not only the cleanliness but also temperature, humidity, or pressure.
+It is also necessary to constantly monitor the conditions of the facility – not only cleanliness, but also, among other things. temperature, humidity or pressure.

-The cleanrooms are classified according to the permitted number of airborne particles in a particular volume of air – per one cubic meter (m3) or one cubic foot (ft3).
+The level of “cleanliness” of cleanrooms is determined by the number of particles found in one cubic meter (m3) or one cubic foot (ft3) of air.

 |ISO 3||1 000||237||102||35||8||–|